 Meet your guides at 09:00 in Montreal, ready to ride.
 Transfer north to Mont-Rolland where you will begin bicycling Le P’tit Train du Nord.
 You will cycle through lush forests and may swim often in the many lakes and rivers alongside the bike path.
 The shorter ride starts at Val-David, where you can visit galleries of renowned local and international artists.
 Continue by bike to Mont-Tremblant where the village and surrounding area blooms during the summer with many activities to keep your energy high.
 LD (Meal inclusions provided for guided trips; self-guided trips include breakfast only unless otherwise noted).

-50km loop, optional afternoon activities
+Mont-Tremblant Loop, ~50 km, optional afternoon activities

 A loop ride following smoothly paved car free bike paths and quiet secondary roads around Mont Tremblant.
 Optional afternoon activities (pre-booking often required) include golfing on one of six fantastic courses, river rafting, hiking on one of many trails of varying degrees of difficulty, taking a gondola ride to the summit of Tremblant where you can admire the panoramic view from 2871 feet, sliding down the mountain on the alpine luge, or visiting one of many lakes where you can swim, paddle or just lounge on the beach.
 B